2 Kings 4

 Paraphrase: He and Gehazi got up from the ground and watched her approach.
 Eventually, Elisha said, “Gehazi, something isn’t right.
 Quick, run to meet her and ask her if anything is wrong.
 Ask her about herself, her husband and be sure to ask about her little boy as well.”
 Gehazi took off at a fast pace and met the Shunamite well before she reached Elisha.

 “Good afternoon, dear woman!” he announced.
 “It is a surprise to see you here.
 Is everything well with you? your husband? your boy?
-To what do we owe this happy visit of yours?”
+To what do we owe this visit of yours?”

 “All is well,” the woman said crisply barely even acknowledging Gehazi’s greeting.
 Gehazi looked at her in surprise.
 He looked back at Elisha and then back at the woman who by now was hurrying right past him.
 Elisha too noticed what had happened and now had a look of deep concern on his face.
 He stepped forward to meet her.